Adam Shoalts’ Hidden North

 Three of his books are available:

-Beyond the Trees is Shoalts latest release and a compulsive page turner.
+- is Shoalts latest release and a compulsive page turner.
 In it, the adventurer touches on the history of Northern exploration and describes his solo 2500-mile journey across arctic Canada.
 It’s a non-stop danger-laden thrill ride and the perfect gift for the young explorer.

 Alone Against the North is Shoalts first book describing his travels though the Hudson Bay lowlands, exploring the “Again” river and visiting some unusual places.
 I really enjoyed this one and found it hard to put down.